pabsantos/tama_project/slides.typ

 - Investigate the vulnerability of urban street network based on topology and the occurrence of floods.

-- Explore the relationship between rainfall, river water level, and flood occurrence, as well as the relationship between topological properties and flood occurrence in the studied area.
+- Explore the relationship between rainfall, river stage, and flood occurrence, as well as the relationship between topological properties and flood occurrence in the studied area.

 - Identify the most vulnerable street sections.